ghm-group/bschain/README.md

 The "Traçabilité Logistique basée sur la Technologie Blockchain" project aims to transform supply chain management, ensuring transparency, security, and traceability.
 By leveraging blockchain technology, the solution offers a robust and reliable platform for logistics stakeholders.

 ## Demonstration video
-You can see a demonstration of how our application works on Youtube : https://www.youtube.com/watch?v=is-boFNFqic
+You can watch the demonstration of how our application works on Youtube : https://www.youtube.com/watch?v=is-boFNFqic
 ## Collaborators